How to Create Slipstream Installation of SharePoint 2010 cumulative updates, Service Packs?

-Well, If you want to combine your service pack's with SharePoint installers, so that you don't need to apply service pack after the installation (Service packs will be combined with installers and you will get latest build on one time installation!) you can use SlipStreaming.
+Well, If you want to combine your service packs with SharePoint installers so that you don’t need to apply the service pack after the installation (Service packs will be combined with installers, and you will get the latest build on one-time installation!) you can use SlipStreaming!

 OK, How to create Slipstream of SharePoint installer? simple.
 Download and extract the service packs, place them under “Updates” folder of SharePoint installer media!

-Here is the detailed instructions on creating SharePoint slipstream installation:
+Here is the detailed instruction on creating SharePoint slipstream installation:

 Step 2: Copy the whole SharePoint 2010 installation DVD to local disk, lets say: D:\SP2010\, and Extract the service packs to the update folder (in my case it is D:\SP2010\Updates)

 Step 3: Copy the extracted files into the Updates Folder